ElijahKotyluk/commercejs-nuxt-checkout/README.md

 ## 1. Generating a checkout token:

 One of the key parts to capturing a checkout is generating a checkout token using the following method: [generateToken()](https://commercejs.com/docs/api/#generate-token).
-For this, you will go back into your `store/index.js` file add a new propert on the state object called: `token` which will equal an empty object and add a new action: `genCheckoutToken()`.
+For this, you will go back into your `store/index.js` file add a new property on the state object called: `token` which will equal an empty object and add a new action: `genCheckoutToken()`.
 This action will do as the name says and create a token to be used to capture a checkout order. `generateToken()` expects one parameter, which could be a cart's id, a product's id, or a permalink.
 The second parameter should be an object that states the type of id you are passing as the first parameter, in this scenario you will be using your cart's id.
-If all checks out and the reqest is successful; simply commit the token to a `setToken` mutation, which will just set the state's token object to the response of `generateToken()`.
+If all checks out and the request is successful; simply commit the token to a `setToken` mutation, which will just set the state's token object to the response of `generateToken()`.

 ``` js